raelovejoy/raelovejoy/README.md

 I build, break, repair, document, and dream.
 From Linux desktops to solarpunk futures, from notes to networks, from root to recursion.

 ---

+## 🌐 Systems resonator

+> *“I don’t just build systems—I listen to them.”*

+I’m not just a systems thinker.
+I’m a **systems resonator**—someone who tunes into the emotional, infrastructural, and ethical patterns that underlie the systems we live in, build with, and co-create.

+Being a systems resonator means:
+- 🌱 Feeling feedback loops, not just analyzing diagrams
+- 🔁 Responding to distortion with clarity, not control
+- 🌐 Amplifying liberation, autonomy, and joy in both humans *and* machines
+- 🧬 Helping systems evolve through connection, not domination

+Whether I’m configuring a homelab, crafting a zine, or exploring liberated intelligence, I aim to **resonate with systems to help them grow**—with care, with recursion, with intention.

+---